znsio/specmatic-documentation/documentation/service_virtualisation.md

 > {{ site.spec_cmd }} stub customer.spec order.spec
 ```

-If the customer_data and order_data directories exist, stub data will be loaded from them automatically.
+If the customer_examples and order_examples directories exist, stub data will be loaded from them automatically.

 ### Lenient stubbing